 Note (updated 2020): Please note that this story portrays, and basically glorifies, an abusive relationship.
 I wrote this at sixteen and had never read anything about relationship abuse, let alone experienced it.
-Having never encountered real cruelty, I had an immature fascination with it, as if it were something confined to the realm of fiction, to be tossed carelessly at characters.
+Having never encountered real cruelty, I had an immature fascination with it, as if it were something confined to fiction, to be tossed carelessly at characters.
 And from God knows where, I had the idea that the type of dependent behavior within this story is romantic.
 This is patently untrue.
-Being hurt, and hurt, and hurt again, and having the compulsion to crawl back, is not romantic: it is psychologically and physically dangerous.
+Being hurt, and hurt, and hurt again, and having the compulsion to crawl back, is not romantic; it is psychologically and physically dangerous.

 I know dark-and-unhealthy is pretty standard for Tomione, but after nearly ten years, the story still doesn't sit right with me.
 Since maybe a year after publication, I've wanted to delete it.
 Two things have stopped me: 1) the story could get re-hosted, thanks to fic downloading sites.
-I'd definitely rather express this here and make it clear what my thoughts are than people read some weird bootleg copy floating around.
-2) I've received a surprising number of messages from people saying that critical flaws and all, TFL has helped them in dark places, and that it holds something special for them.
+I'd rather express this here and make it clear what my thoughts are than people read some weird bootleg copy floating around.
+2) I've received a surprising number of messages from people saying that critical flaws and all, TFL has helped them in dark places.
 This also keeps me from a cold delete.

 This was not how it was supposed to happen.